cathrynploehn-NIST/Visualizationintroduction/Guiding Principles of Information Visualization.md

 Figure by Heer, J., & Agrawala, M. (2006)

-####Scales
+###Scales

 Scales should be chosen such that the range of the scales nearly matches the range of the data.
 Often times two different scales on the same axes can be used to clearly communicate data (such as a log units scale and an original scale).

 Use the same scales to compare related data on different panels.

-####Data density and packing data
+###Data density and packing data

 Cleveland (1994) and Tufte (2001) assert that a large amount of quanitiative data can be packed into a small region without compromising meaning.

-###Producing Effective Interactive Visualizations
+##Producing Effective Interactive Visualizations

+Many of these guidelines were developed specifically for interactive visualizations as technology capable of handling interaction was was widely adopted.

-Shneiderman (1996) defined a fundmental design guideline for interactive visualizations:
+Shneiderman (1996) defined a starting point for designing interactive visualizations:

 __Visual Information Seeking Mantra__: Overview first, zoom and filter, then details on demand.

-The mantra puts together Shneiderman's taxonomy of tasks to interact with data, as described in [Semiology of visualization](Semiology of visualization.md).
+The mantra somewhat summarizes Shneiderman's (1996) taxonomy of tasks to interact with data, as described in [Semiology of visualization](Semiology of visualization.md).

-Shneiderman's principles of direct manipulation (1983):
+Shneiderman also defined principles of direct manipulation for interactive visualizations (1983):

 - __visually represent__ the possibilities for action
 - __incremental, rapid,__ and __reversible__ actions
 - __selection via pointing__ instead of typing
 - __immediate__ and __continuous__ feedback of results

-Ahlberg and Shneiderman (1994) introduced more principles for interactive visualizations:
+Many of these principles have been discussed and utilized in the larger field of human-computer interaction, user experience design, and interaction design.
+However, Ahlberg and Shneiderman (1994) introduced more design principles specific to interactive visualizations:

 - __dynamic query filters__: adjusting query parameters for data displayed through GUI interaction
 - __starfield displays__: Two dimensional scatterplots that structure data and reduce clutter